bllguo/bllguo.github.io/_posts/2019-06-16-Expectation-maximization.md

 title: Expectation Maximization
 ---

-In the last two posts we have seen two examples of the expectation maximization (EM) algorithm at work, finding maximum likelihood solutions for models with latent variables.
+In the last two posts we have seen two examples of the expectation maximization (EM) algorithm at work, finding maximum-likelihood solutions for models with latent variables.
 Now we derive EM for general models, and demonstrate how it maximizes the log-likelihood.

 ## 1. Decomposing the log-likelihood